Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: Motivation and comparison with other approaches

-\section{Motivation: the mirror of the pair of pants}

-In this section we discuss some features of the symplectic geometry of the Landau-Ginzburg model $(\C^3,-xyz)$ and the manner in which they are reflected in our A-model construction in the case of the pair of pants (Example \ref{ex:pants}).
-This material is useful to understand the rationale for the construction described in Section \ref{s:Amodel}, but it is not part of the main argument; the reader who wishes to get straight to the precise formulation of our construction and the proof of Theorem \ref{thm:main} can skip this section altogether.
+In this section we discuss some features of the symplectic geometry of Landau-Ginzburg mirrors to plane curves, focusing in particular on the case of $(\C^3,-xyz)$ (mirror to the pair of pants).
+This material is useful to understand the rationale for the construction described in Section \ref{s:Amodel}, and some of its key differences with other approaches, but it is not part of the main argument; the reader who wishes to get straight to the precise formulation of our construction and the proof of Theorem \ref{thm:main} can skip this section altogether.

+\subsection{Motivation: the mirror of the pair of pants}

+We first turn our attention to the symplectic geometry of the Landau-Ginzburg model $(\C^3,-xyz)$ and the manner in which it is reflected in our A-model construction in the case of the pair of pants (Example \ref{ex:pants}).

 The general philosophy of trying to reduce the symplectic geometry of a Landau-Ginzburg model to that of its critical locus is motivated by the well-understood case of Lefschetz fibrations and, less well understood but closer to our setting, Morse-Bott fibrations.
 For instance, the construction in \cite{AAK} associates to a smooth elliptic curve $X$ (embedded into a toric surface) a 3-dimensional Landau-Ginzburg model $(Y,W)$ whose singularities are Morse-Bott along a smooth elliptic curve $M=\crit(W)\subset Y$, which is in fact the ``usual'' mirror of $X$.
 We can then upgrade an object of the Fukaya category of $M$ (i.e., a simple closed curve with a local system) to a Lagrangian {\em thimble} in $Y$, obtained by parallel transport over an arc connecting the critical value of $W$ (the origin) to $+\infty$: to $L\in \F(M)$ we associate $\mathcal{T}(L)\in \F(Y,W)$, the admissible Lagrangian consisting of those points of $Y$ where the negative gradient flow of $\Re(W)$ with respect to a K\"ahler metric converges to a point of $L$ (together with the pullback local system).
 In this example the construction gives rise to a functor $\mathcal{T}:\F(M)\to \F(Y,W)$, which is in fact an equivalence; we note however that for a general Morse-Bott fibration the situation can be slightly more complicated (see e.g.\ \cite[Corollary 7.8]{AAK}).